seb-fae/NCP-Zigbee-Secure-Element/README.md

 # NCP-Zigbee-Secure-Element

-This project shows how to establish a secure TLS connection to a server by taking advantage of the secure element embedded in a EFR32MG21B running a Zigbee NCP (Network Co-Processor)
+This project shows how to establish a secure TLS connection to a server by taking advantage of the secure element embedded in an EFR32MG21B running a Zigbee NCP (Network Co-Processor)

 ## Create and Compile a NCP